CMS Managed Care Rule Frequently Asked Questions

 • Is written approval needed for minimum-fee SDP programs that pay 100% of the Medicare rate equivalent for services?

 CMS will no longer require prior written approval for programs that pay 100% Medicare rates to providers (as of July 9, 2024).
-However, the Final Managed Care rule does specify that these programs must:
+However, the Managed Care Final Rule does specify that these programs must:

 • Be based on the utilization and delivery of services;